f3-factory/F3com-data/routing-engine/main.md

 so they don't gobble up more memory than a particular segment of your application needs.
 And you don't have to write a long list of `include` or `require` statements just to load PHP classes saved in different files and different locations.
 The framework can do this automatically for you.
-Just save your files (one class per file) in a folder (for example "myclassfiles") and tell the framework to automatically load the appropriate file from that folder once you invoke a method in the class:
+Just save your class files (one class per file) in a folder (for example "myclassfiles") and set the autoload variable to point to that folder:

 ```php
 $f3->set('AUTOLOAD','myclassfiles/');
 ```

+**Important:** The class name and file name must be identical so the framework can autoload your class.
+If your class is named `BarBaz`, your file must be named `barbaz.php` (case does not matter).

+When you call your class or method using `$obj=new Barbaz;`, Fat-Free Framework will search for the file barbaz.php in the path(s) specified in the autoloader variable.
+Once it finds the file, it will include in using PHP's `require` command.
+This is how autoloading works.

-The `AUTOLOAD` path is searched from the location of your index.php file being called by the web browser.
+The `AUTOLOAD` path is searched from the location of your index.php file.
 You can set your `AUTOLOAD` variable using an absolute path i.e. `/var/www/mywebsite.com/myclassfiles/` or using a relative path as viewed from the location of your index.php file `../myclassfiles/`, when index.php is located in `/var/www/mywebsite.com/`.

-You can assign a different location for your autoloaded classes by changing the value of the `AUTOLOAD` global variable.
 You can also have multiple autoload paths.
 If you have your classes divided into different folders, you can instruct the framework to autoload the appropriate class when a static method is called or when an object is instantiated.
 Modify the `AUTOLOAD` variable to point to multiple folders:

 ```php
 $f3->set('AUTOLOAD','admin/autoload/; user/autoload/; default/');
 ```

-**Important:** Except for the .php extension, the class name and file name must be identical, for the framework to autoload your class properly.
-The basename of this file must be identical to your class invocation, e.g. F3 will look for either `Foo/BarBaz.php` or `foo/barbaz.php` when it detects a `new Foo\BarBaz` statement in your application.

 ## Working with Namespaces